kertser/UV_Reactor_DDF_Evaluation/README.md

 ## Overview

 The project uses the inverse gamma distribution to model the dose distribution in a hydrophotonic reactor.
-It evaluates the reactor's efficiency based on dimensionless factors such as the Trajectory Uniformity Factor (TUF), Coefficient of Variation (CV), and Tail Coefficient of Variation (TCV).
+It evaluates the reactor's efficiency based on dimensionless factors such as the Dose Spread Level (DSL), Coefficient of Variation (CV), and Tail Coefficient of Variation (TCV).

 ## Features